Niketkumardheeryan/ML-CaPsule/Analysis_&_predict_Black_friday_sale/README.md

 Evaluate

-•	Model that use in code:
+•	Models that use in code:

-Linear Regression.
+Linear Regression, Decision Tree.